demisto/content-docs/content-repo/extra-docs/articles/microsoft-auth-guide.md

 3. Run !msgraph-mail-generate-login-url to generate a new *Authorization code*.
 4. Run !msgraph-mail-test to test the connectivity of the email.

-**Note**: If encountering an "Insufficient privileges to complete the operation" error, ensure the necessary permissions are added.
+**Note**: If encountering an "Insufficient privileges to complete the operation" error, ensure the necessary permissions were added, according to the integration documentation.
 Subsequently, reset the authentication and initiate the authentication process again.